 A Director may hold more than one position.

-A Director shall be eighteen (18) years of age or older, shall not be an undischarged bankrupt and shall be a Regular Member of the Club.
+A Director shall be eighteen (18) years of age or older, shall not be an undischarged bankrupt, an individual who has not been found incapable of managing property under the Substitute Decisions Act, 1992 (Ontario) or the Mental Health Act (Ontario), an individual who has not been found incapable by a court in Canada or elsewhere, and shall be a Regular Member of the Club.

 A Director shall serve for a term of two years or until his or her successor is elected or appointed.